 In this article:

-A mutual fund is an investment that pools your money with that of many other people who share similar investment goals.
+The definition of a mutual fund is an investment that pools your money with that of many other people who share similar investment goals.
 Professional money managers use the pool of money to buy securities that will help achieve the mutual fund's specified objectives.

 Mutual funds may be an appropriate retirement investment because they offer professional management and diversification.
 They are not FDIC insured and involve investment risks, including possible loss of principal and fluctuation in value.